kuixu/VRmol/README.md

 ## Acknowledgments

-VRmol is developed based on [three.js](https://threejs.org) and [WebXR](https://www.w3.org/TR/webxr/), and we would like to express our special thanks to those open-source projects below.
+VRmol is developed based on [three.js](https://threejs.org) and [WebXR](https://www.w3.org/TR/webxr/) with the help of Dawei Zhang and Xun Ran, and we would like to express our special thanks to those open-source projects below.
   - [https://immersiveweb.dev/#supporttable](https://immersiveweb.dev/#supporttable)
   - [https://www.w3.org/TR/webxr/](https://github.com/MozillaReality/WebXR-emulator-extension)
   - [Web3DMol](https://web3dmol.net) - for PDB file loading and parsing